Juan Palomares

-Juan Palomares Pulpillo (born 25 July 2000), sometimes known as Juanpa, is a Spanish footballer who plays as a goalkeeper for CD Mirandés.
+Juan Palomares Pulpillo (born 25 July 2000), sometimes known as Juanpa, is a Spanish footballer who plays as a goalkeeper for CD Eldense.

 Career

 Palomares was born in Rus, Jaén, Andalusia, and represented Patronato Municipal de Juventud y Deportes de Baeza, CD Rus, Linares Deportivo, Córdoba CF and UD Almería as a youth.
 In 2019, after finishing his formation, he signed for Tercera División side CD Gerena.

 After being a backup option, Palomares moved to fellow fourth division side UD Ciudad de Torredonjimeno on 4 July 2020.
 Again a second-choice, he signed for Atlético Sanluqueño CF in Primera División RFEF on 16 June of the following year.

 After failing to win competition over veteran Ismael Falcón, Palomares agreed to a one-year deal with fellow third division side Mérida AD on 7 July 2022.
 The following 31 May, after establishing himself as a first-choice, he renewed his contract for two further seasons.

 On 10 July 2025, Palomares joined Segunda División side CD Mirandés on a one-year deal.
 He made his professional debut on 17 August, starting in a 1–0 away loss to Cádiz CF.

+On 7 July 2026, after suffering relegation, Palomares agreed to a one-year contract with CD Eldense, also in division two.